KY0000l/NixOS/README.md

 # OpenLinkHub NixOS Module

-I started this module more than a month ago after buying some Corsair fans and knowing absolutely nothing about the inner workings of NixOS and systemd.
+I started this module more than a month ago after buying some Corsair fans...
+And knowing absolutely nothing about the inner workings of NixOS and systemd.
 I chose to fix and refine it every day while hitting my token limits on Claude.

 ## What it actually does